planetceres/NIPS-personalized-medicine/README.md

 Predict the effect of Genetic Variants to enable Personalized Medicine

 ### Update 07.12.2017
 Added basic tfidf with neural network classifier.
+So far only an accuracy on the test data of “0.3234”.

+TODO:

+- eda
+- model exploration
+- metrics